tropicalmentat/aoi-flood-detection/README.md

 2. Poverty Incidence Dataset (as of 2020) (as a .SHP)

 The Poverty Incidence .shp file dataset default location is in the `/data` directory.

+The input .zip files default location is in `/data/SENTINEL1B`.

 To execute the processing of ALOS2-PALSAR2 datasets use the following command `./run.sh -s alos2palsar2`